 This Post May Contain Affiliate Links.
 Please Read my Disclosure Policy.

-I don’t know about you but when ever I am looking for small area mats or rugs for my kitchen, foyer, or bath I can never find one in the color or style that I envision and end up with nothing or something that I really don’t like.
+I don’t know about you, but whenever I am shopping for small area rugs or mats for my kitchen, foyer, or bath, I can never find one in the color or style that I envision for my room’s decor.
+I end up not buying one or getting one I really don’t like.

-How to Make a Custom Rug Out of Fabric
+How to Make an Area Rug With Fabric

-- Scrap of vinyl flooring cut to the desired size
+- Remnant of vinyl flooring, cut to the desired rug size

 - Mat knife